-STEP 8 - Apply a scrub coat of Megamix II with Bio-San mortar to the inside surface of the patch area and, while it is still wet or "green", fill the entire area to the surface with Megamix II with Bio-San.
+STEP 7 - Apply a scrub coat of Megamix II mortar to the inside surface of the patch area and, while it is still wet or "green", fill the entire area to the surface with Megamix II.

-STEP 9 - If the void is deeper than 2" (50 mm) on a vertical or horizontal surface or 11/2" (37 mm) on an overhead surface the void should be filled in layers (lifts) of not more than the stated thicknesses.
+STEP 8 - If the void is deeper than 2" (50 mm) on a vertical or horizontal surface or 11⁄2" (37 mm) on an overhead surface the void should be filled in layers (lifts) of not more that the stated thicknesses.
 For mechanical bond of the next layer, provide profile by scoring the surface of the installed mortar with the tip of the trowel.
 In situations where the repair area requires multiple lifts reinforcing such as wire mesh mechanically attached to the substrate should be considered.